whitesoonguh/DOPSI/README.md

 ### Introduction

-- Scalable Outsourced Multi-party Membership Test for Sensitive Data with Non-Zero Preserving Compression
+- Large-scale Multi-server Membership Test with Non-Zero Preserving Mapping

-- CCS 2025 Anonymous Submission
+- IEEE S&P 2026 Anonymous Submission

 ### How to compile and run the code